Radranger/DH2323-Computer-Graphics-Procedural/README.md

 # DH2323 Computer Graphics and Interaction
-## Procedural Walking Animation and Style - The Blog
+## Procedural Walking Animation - The Blog

 This is our blog for the project.
 We discuss and update on our process from the initial idea to our final implementation.